 - Strong preference is given to proposals having the potential to evolve into ongoing, nationally supported career development awards.

 - Research involving human subjects, animals or recombinant DNA must be approved by the appropriate institutional review board (IRB/IACUC/IBC).
 Investigators are encouraged to submit this application simultaneously, but it is not a requirement.
 Note, however, that no funds will be distributed until IRB/IACUC/IBC approval is obtained.

 Preparation of Proposal

-Applications must be submitted as a single PDF using the InfoReady competitive application portal.
-The type font should be no smaller than 11 point and side margins of at least one inch should be used for the body of the grant.
-(NIH-style biosketches can be submitted with NIH font and margin guidelines).
+All other required components of the applications must be combined into a single PDF and uploaded to the InfoReady competitive application portal.
+The type font should be no smaller than 11 point, and side margins of at least one inch should be used for the body of the grant.
+(NIH- style biosketches can be submitted with NIH font and margin guidelines).
 Please supply all information requested.
 Failure to do so may cause the application to be administratively withdrawn.

-A letter from the "Responsible Official" signing for the institution should be included in the application indicating name, title, phone number, and signature.
+An institutional approval letter signed by the "Responsible Official" for the institution should be included in the application indicating name, title, phone number, and signature.
 The person signing for the institution is a matter of institutional preference.
 This is generally the Vice President of Research.
 However, contact OPAM (OHSU) or your Research Office to determine your institution’s preference.

 The order of the required documents combined in the single PDF is as follows: